OkayestDev/valita/README.md

 ### Logging

-Valita uses [Pino](https://www.npmjs.com/package/pino) for logging by default.
-If providing a custom logging function, I highly recommend avoiding using console as logging is quite expensive (can cut throughput in half if using request & response logging).
+Valita uses [batch-stdout](https://www.npmjs.com/package/batch-stdout?activeTab=readme) for logging by default.
+If providing a custom logging function, I highly recommend avoiding using console/process.stdout as logging is quite expensive (can cut throughput in half if using request & response logging).
-Valita exposes it's pino logger.
+Valita exposes it's batch-stdout logger.

 ```ts
 import { log, createServer } from "valita-server";